Run a free Maryland warrant search today using the person’s name and other pieces of personal information such as an address or date of birth.

 Knowing the location of an incident and the person’s address can help when searching.
 If you can’t find the specific case using the state court site, you may have better luck contacting the county sheriff’s office where an offense occurred.
 Federal records are separate from state records, so searchers will need to run a separate check for federal warrants.

-How To Run an Online Maryland Warrant Search on Yourself or Someone Else for Free
+How To Run an Online Maryland Warrant Search on Yourself or Someone Else (Free)

 Most court records documented within the state are available online through the use of the Maryland Judiciary Case Search website.2 There are exceptions; during criminal proceedings, arrest warrants are usually not available to the public until a suspect is in custody and charged with the crime.